konstantgr/jupyter-notebook-hackathon/README.md

 *Note: if you are using PyCharm, execute the bash script or commands above using the internal terminal*.

+## Enabling The Plugin
+After initializing the environment, the Jupyter notebook will accessible using the `http://localhost:8888`.
 Then, in _Jupyter Notebook_, you need to find the _Nbextentions_ tab (green), and in this table you need to find _Logs mining extension_.